 How Local Businesses Can Help

 Lights Out participation is voluntary and seasonal.
 Buildings are asked to extinguish unnecessary overnight lighting from late August through mid-November (fall) and mid-March through early June (spring).
-Top priority is turning off rooftop architectural lighting.
+Top priority is turning off exterior, ornamental and rooftop architectural lighting.
 To comply, buildings can also extinguish interior lighting on upper floors, move maintenance and cleaning activities to daytime hours, turn off upward-directed sign lighting and make sure that outdoor lights are properly shielded.

 How Local Residents Can Help